kcboggs/Ops-Assignments/seattle-ops-301d1: Read01.md

-Kimberley Cabrera-Boggs
-August 31, 2020

-Change Enablement in ITIL 4
+# Change Enablement in ITIL 4

-What is Change Enablement?
+## What is Change Enablement?

 The ITIL uses the service management for improvements as well as other services.
 It maximizes the number of successful IT changes with regards to properly assessing
 any all possible risks.

-Changes Types
+## Changes Types

 1. Standard Change
 2. Normal Change
 3. Emergency Change

-Change Authority
+## Change Authority
 Any person who authorizes the change

-Change Communication
+## Change Communication
 Is done between all parties involved and who will be affected by the change

-Contribution of change enablement to the Service Value Chain
+## Contribution of change enablement to the Service Value Chain

 1. Plan
 2. Engage